Humbedooh/gitpubsub/README.md

 ## Publishing data to GitPubSub ##
-If `rootFolder` is set, the server scans the local git repositories for changes and publishes these through the HTTP service (listening on the default svnpubsub port 2069) in JSON format at the URI `/json`.

-### Using a post-receive hook to publish commits ###
-If you don't feel like parsing the git repo every 5 seconds, you can instead add a post-receive hook to your Git server.
+To send data through gitpubsub, add a post-receive hook to your Git server.
 Simply use the following script (edit it to fit your server):

     while read oldrev newrev refname
     do